fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 permalink: /docs/functions/
 ---

-Functions are the most essential building block of Fuse, Since you can create anything even numbers using functions alone.
-As mentioned earlier in the introduction, We treat functions just like every other values; They can be assigned to variables, Passed to functions as arguments or get returned from another function.
+Functions are the most essential building block of Fuse Since you can create anything even numbers using functions alone.
+As mentioned earlier in the introduction, We treat functions just like every other value; They can be assigned to variables, Passed to functions as arguments, or returned from another function.

-There any many different ways to describe a function in Fuse, But wether it is a local function, a function exported from another module, a struct or trait method, even a function imported from a Lua library they are all first-class types and will follow the same rules.
+There any many different ways to describe a function in Fuse, But whether it is a local function, a function exported from another module, a struct or trait method, or even a function imported from a Lua library they are all first-class types and will follow the same rules.

 ### Function Declaration